chent7/GPD-Pocket2-Arch_installation_config/README.md

 I like to use `GRUB`, but it does not display correctly on the Pocket 2.

-If you are dual-booting, I recommand using `systemd boot`.
+If you are dual-booting, I recommand using `systemd-boot`.
 #### GRUB
-__Only install one bootloader, GRUB or Systemd Boot!__
+__Only install one bootloader, GRUB or Systemd-boot!__

 Install the necessary packages:
 ```